uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-return-crystallisation.html.md

 1. Trigger a Business source adjustable summary.
 2. Retrieve a Self-employment business source adjustable summary (BSAS) or Retrieve a UK property business source adjustable summary - this endpoint provides the totals of all income and expenses submitted for that business that can have adjustments applied to them.
-3. Apply the adjustments as appropriate to the total figures returned via the Retrieve BSAS endpoint
+3. Apply the adjustments as appropriate to the total figures returned via the Retrieve BSAS endpoint.
-4. Submit accounting adjustments self-employment or accounting adjustments UK property
+4. Submit accounting adjustments self-employment or accounting adjustments UK property.

 Once submitted, if a further amendment is required to use the Retrieve self-employment accounting adjustments or Retrieve UK property adjustments endpoints to retrieve the previously submitted data and then repeat steps 3 and 4.